 Do we have a substantial presence then?
 No, we do not.
 According to the I.R.S., the total number of days over the 3 years has to be 183 (when using their formula) or more for a traveller tho have a “Substantial Presence” in the U.S., and be liable for U. S. income tax.

-However, to be sure there’s not mistake, if your total days gets close to the 183, you might want to fill out the 8840 anyway, and it must be filled out a filed before June 15 of the following year.
+However, to be sure there’s not a mistake, if your total days gets close to the 183, you might want to fill out the 8840 anyway.
+If so, it must be filled out a filed before June 15 of the following year.

 Have a “Substantial Presence?
 It’s 8840 form time.

 It’s almost impossible to contact the U.S. IRS from Canada about form 8840 to get guidance except by mail.
 Their online FAQ’s don’t refer to the 8840 form at all.
 The guide below is how I would fill out the form as a Canadian Snowbird.
-If you have submitted 8840 forms in the past with success, please review the instructions below and comment so that fellow citizens can have the most current and correct information.
+If you have submitted 8840 forms in the past with success, please review the instructions below based on your experience and please comment so that fellow citizens can have the most current and correct information.
 Thank you.

-As a Canadian with a “Substantial Presence” in the U.S. means you MUST take steps to prove to the U.S. Internal Revenue Service that even though you spend a lot of time there, you are not a U.S. citizen or a resident alien and that you do qualify for a “Closer Connection Exception” to paying U.S. taxes.
+A Canadian with a “Substantial Presence” in the U.S. means you MUST take steps to prove to the U.S. Internal Revenue Service that even though you spend a lot of time there, you are not a U.S. citizen or a resident alien and that you do qualify for their “Closer Connection Exception” to paying U.S. taxes.

 Each year the IRS updates the Form 8840.
 The form examples I’ve shown above and below were downloaded in 2022.
 The form shows that it’s for the year 2021.
 Next year, presumably, the fresh form would show 2022 for the previous calendar year, and so on.